bezaspace/tqy/Progress.md

 # Task Manager App Progress Report

 ## Project Overview
-This project is a basic CRUD (Create, Read, Update, Delete) task manager application built using Next.js 15, React 19, TypeScript, and Tailwind CSS.
+This project is a CRUD (Create, Read, Update, Delete) task manager application with scheduling features built using Next.js 15, React 19, TypeScript, and Tailwind CSS.
 It uses InstantDB as the database with server-side API routes following Next.js philosophy, and ShadcnUi for the UI components to provide a modern, responsive interface.
+Users can create tasks with titles, descriptions, and schedule them with dates, start times, and end times.

 ## Key Technologies Used
 - **Frontend Framework**: Next.js 15 with App Router